 Intelligent Networks and Communications Core Subjects

 The following explains how the topics covered in these subjects are synchronised to develop your communications and networks expertise.

-The Communications and Networks Specialisation aims to empower students with the knowledge required to analyse, design, and optimise communications systems and networks.
+The Intelligent Networks and Communications Specialisation aims to empower students with the knowledge required to analyse, design, and optimise communications systems and networks.
 The modern applications of communication networks are very broad: ranging from IoT to 6G mobile networks and from network design for mining to molecular communications.